onetep-devel/tutorials/source/T13_ONETEP_ASE.rst

 To run ONETEP with ASE, you need to have a configuration file that specifies the path to the ONETEP binary and the location of the pseudopotentials.
 There is no default configuration file, so you need to create one.

 ASE looks for a configuration file named :code:`config.ini` in the default location :code:`$HOME/.config/ase/`.
-You can change the location of the configuration file by setting the environment variable :code:`ASE_CONFIG_PATH` to the desired path.

 The configuration file should follow the pattern (do not put quotes around the values):

 .. code-block:: ini

     [onetep]
-    command = mpirun -np 10 -v/path/to/onetep/binary
+    command = mpirun -np 10 -v /path/to/onetep/binary
     pseudo_path = /path/to/pseudos

 Replace :code:`/path/to/onetep/binary` with the actual path to your ONETEP binary.
 If you want to use a different location for the configuration file, you can set the :code:`ASE_CONFIG_PATH` environment variable.
 For example: